-- Employees hired other than as part of a business e.g. domestic employees such as childminders, housekeepers, gardeners etc
+- Employees hired other than as part of a business e.g. domestic employees like childminders, housekeepers, and gardeners

 What about new entities, seasonal employees and new hires?

-Eligible employees can backdate a claim for EWSS to 1 July 2020 in certain limited circumstances as follows:
+Eligible employees can backdate a claim for EWSS to 1 July 2020 in certain circumstances.
+For example if:

-- The employer was not eligible for TWSS.
+- Their employer was not eligible for TWSS.

-- The employer had employees not eligible for TWSS.
-This does not extend to employees whose net wages exceed that which allowed TWSS to be claimed in respect of them due to tapering.
+- Their employer had employees who were not eligible for TWSS.
+This does not apply to employees whose net wages exceed that which allowed TWSS to be claimed in respect of them due to tapering.